sebastianconcept/DolphinToPharo/README.md

 Please consider this software a hack to get a quick start with a port.
 This code can be considered in aplha state.

-Also good merging updated versions of projects in Dolphgin.
+Also useful when you need to merge on Pharo an updated Dolphin version of a project.

 ##How to use?